mizu-bai/Chem-RISC-V/Molecular-Dyanmics/VENUS96-on-Allwinner-D1.md

 /usr/bin/ld: (.text._gfortrani_get_fpu_trap_exceptions+0x4): warning: fegetexcept is not implemented and will always fail
 ```

 I came up with this issue in 2023.05.27, the same time when I wrote these words.
-Okay, it is just **WARNING**, and the statically linked executable files seem to work fine.
-I shared this issue to my friends, and they had no idea.
+Okay, they are just **WARNING**, and the statically linked executable files seem to work fine.
+I shared this issue with my friends.
 This issue does not exist on x86-64 platform, and I recommand to compile venus without the `static` option.

 ## Results